LUMI: Unsupervised Intent Clustering with Multiple Pseudo-Labels: Computational Method: LUMI

-For each text $x_i \in D$, we derive its initial pseudo-label by prompting an LLM.
-To ensure labels reflect cluster-level semantics, we provide the LLM with the top $m$ closest texts from the collection based on cosine similarity, where the embeddings are obtained from an existing pre-trained embedder.
-To reduce noise, we prompt the LLM to generate labels based only on the neighbors that match well with the text (see Table~\ref{tab:construction}).
-We denote $l_i$ as the initial pseudo-label of $x_i$.
-We set $m = 10$ in our experiments.
+For each text $x_i \in D$, we derive a single pseudo-label by prompting an LLM.
+To ensure labels reflect cluster-level semantics, we provide the LLM with the top $b$ closest texts from the collection based on cosine similarity, where the embeddings are obtained from an existing pre-trained embedder.
+In our experiments, we set candidate size $b = 10$, since larger $b$ will increase the LLM inference cost.
+Because the pre-trained embedder is not optimized for our dataset, we apply a simple adaptation: we prompt the LLM to generate labels based only on neighbors that closely match the text.
+We denote $l_i$ as the initial pseudo-label of $x_i$, and $D_l =[l_1,...,l_N]$ be the ordered list of pseudo-labels corresponding to the dataset $D$.